 - Google Ads

 While doing native marketing, don’t forget about your mobile audiences.
 You should ask yourself these questions:

 - Is the content easily consumable on a mobile device?

 - Can the content be easily shared across different social media sites?

 - Is the content always on the go and handy as well?

 - What is the load time of the content?

-The way you do native advertising or native marketing might be creative as you want but it’s better to keep it away from legal issues and arguments.
+The way you do native advertising or native marketing might be as creative as you want but it’s better to keep it away from legal issues and arguments.
 Just make sure that your audiences don’t feel like they are being fooled in this native marketing strategy and you are good to go and the best part is now you may know what is native marketing.